-The city engineer is hereby appointed to administer and implement the provisions of this article in coordination with the permitting department who will administer and enforce any portion of this article as it applies to building permitting and land use.
+The city engineer is hereby appointed to administer and implement the provisions of this chapter in coordination with the permitting department who will administer and enforce any portion of this chapter as it applies to building permitting and land use.

 Sec.
-17-4. - Authority of the city engineer.
+17-4. - Duties and responsibilities of the city engineer.

-- (a) The city engineer may furnish additional policy, criteria and information for proper implementation of this division through the city floodplain management plan (copy available on city website) or a stormwater design manual (see subsection 17-1(c)), which may be amended from time to time as needed. - (b) The city engineer may waive the requirements of this division under subsection 17-9(d), herein, but any such waivers shall not be construed as relieving the party responsible for the identified activity from making on-site drainage improvements required under this article for stormwater management. - (c) The city engineer is authorized to administer this article, including, but not limited to the following: - (1) Review proposed developments to assure that all necessary permits have been received from governmental agencies from which approval is required by federal or state law, including section 404 of the Federal Water Pollution Control Act Amendments of 1972, 33 U.S.C.
+- (a) The city engineer may furnish additional policy, criteria and information for proper implementation of this division through the city floodplain management plan (copy available on city website) or a stormwater design manual (see subsection 17-1(c)), which may be amended from time to time as needed. - (b) The city engineer may waive the requirements of this division under subsection 17-9(d), herein, but any such waivers shall not be construed as relieving the party responsible for the identified activity from making on-site drainage improvements required under this chapter for stormwater management. - (c) The city engineer is authorized to administer this chapter, including, but not limited to the following: - (1) Review copies of all necessary permits from governmental agencies from which approval is required by Federal or State law, including section 404 of the Federal Water Pollution Control Act Amendments of 1972, 33 U.S.C.
 1334.
-Require that copies of such permits be provided and maintained on file, provided, however, that the responsibility for acquiring all permits remains with the owner/developer. - (2) When base flood elevation data or floodway data have not been provided in accordance with section 17-22, the city engineer shall obtain, review and reasonably utilize any base flood elevation and floodway data available from a federal, state or other source, in order to administer the provisions of sections 17-25 through 17-29. - (3) Notify adjacent communities and the state department of natural resources prior to any alteration or relocation of a watercourse and submit evidence of such notification to the Federal Emergency Management Agency (FEMA), and the Alabama Emergency Management Agency (AEMA). - (4) For any altered or relocated watercourse, submit engineering data/analysis within six (6) months to FEMA and ADEM to ensure accuracy of community flood maps through the letter of map revision process.
-Assure flood carrying capacity of any altered or relocated watercourse is maintained. - (5) Where interpretation is needed as to the exact location of the areas of special flood hazard (for example, where there appears to be a conflict between a mapped boundary and actual filed conditions) the city engineer shall make the necessary interpretation.
-Any person contesting the location of the boundary shall be given a reasonable opportunity to appeal the interpretation as provided in this division. - (6) Where interpretation is needed as to the exact requirements of flood-proofing, the city engineer shall make the necessary interpretation.
-Any person contesting the interpretation shall be given reasonable opportunity to appeal the interpretation as provided in this division.
+Maintain such permits permanently with floodplain development permit file.
+The responsibility for acquiring all permits remains with the owner/developer. - (2) When base flood elevation data or floodway data have not been provided in accordance with section 17-22, then

+- the city engineer shall obtain, review and reasonably utilize any base flood elevation and floodway data available from a federal, state or other source, in order to administer the provisions of sections 17-25 through 17-29. - (3) Notify adjacent communities and the state department of natural resources prior to any alteration or relocation of a watercourse and submit evidence of such notification to the Federal Emergency Management Agency (FEMA), and the state department of economic and community affairs/office of water resources/NFIP state coordinator's office. - (4) For any altered or relocated watercourse, submit engineering data/analysis within six (6) months to FEMA and state to ensure accuracy of community flood maps through the letter of map revision process.
+Assure flood carrying capacity of any altered or relocated watercourse is maintained. - (5) Where interpretation is needed as to the exact location of the boundaries of the areas of special flood hazard (for example, where there appears to be a conflict between a mapped boundary and actual field conditions) the city engineer shall make the necessary interpretation.
+Any person contesting the location of the boundary shall be given a reasonable opportunity to appeal the interpretation as provided in this chapter. - (6) Where interpretation is needed as to the exact requirements of flood-proofing, the city engineer shall make the necessary interpretation.
+Any person contesting the interpretation shall be given reasonable opportunity to appeal the interpretation as provided in this chapter.

 Sec.
-17-5. - Authority of the permitting department.
+17-5. - Duties and responsibilities of the permitting department.